shopplugins/woocommerce-variable-product-description/README.md

-woocommerce-variation-description
+WooCommerce Variation Description
 =================================

-Add per-variation description field to WooCommerce Variable products
+Adds a per-variation description field to WooCommerce Variable products.

+# Description#

+The plugin adds a per-variation description that will display underneath the main product variation and change when different product variations are chosen.